AcademySoftwareFoundation/rez/docs/source/context.rst

 Context
 =======

-When you use ``rez-env`` to create a resolved environment, you are actually creating something called a *context*.
+When you use :ref:`rez-env` to create a resolved environment, you are actually creating something called a *context*.
 A context is a store of information
 including: